 Help for the Holidays

 The holiday season lends itself to moments of high stress between traveling, shopping, or even planning and attending parties and family get-togethers.
-These moments of occasional anxiousness can rob us of joy and make it hard to appreciate all of the beautiful small moments.
+These episodes of occasional anxiousness can rob us of joy and make it hard to appreciate all of the beautiful small moments.
 If you are someone that tends to feel occasional worry and anxiousness during the holidays, then it may be worth exploring some ways to help deal with these feelings.
-Gaia Herbs' award-winning Calm A.S.A.P.® was formulated with a harmonious blend of Passionflower, Skullcap, Chamomile and Lavender, which are herbs that have been used traditionally to provide a sense of calm and peace when you need it the most, taking you from feeling frazzled to feeling tranquil.*
+Gaia Herbs' award-winning Calm A.S.A.P.® is formulated with a harmonious blend of Passionflower, Skullcap, Chamomile and Lavender, herbs that have been used traditionally to provide a sense of calm and peace when you need it the most, helping take you from feeling frazzled to feeling tranquil.*

 Practice Makes Perfect

 Our brains are hardwired to focus on what's wrong; it's a survival mechanism.
 Gratitude practice short-circuits that natural instinct, helping us recognize and embrace the good things in life.
 And remember that, by definition, the word "practice" means a repeated exercise of an activity or skill so as to acquire proficiency in it.
 So start small and try some of the gratitude practices that we listed in this article.
 Once you practice these consistently, they will become a natural part of your life, helping you feel more fulfilled and joyful.